quantumlib/Cirq/docs/google/best_practices.md

 of involutions, such as two successive Pauli Y gates, will generally increase performance of the circuit.

+Be aware that this should be done after calling `cirq_google.optimized_for_sycamore`, since this function will 'optimize' these operations out of the circuit.

 ### Delay initialization of qubits

 The |0⟩ state is more robust than the |1⟩ state.
 As a result, one should